-Traeger Smoked Thanksgiving Turkey is one of my family’s favorites so I wanted to share with you my tips and tricks to make your Thanksgiving feast simple yet unforgettable.
+Hi all.
+It’s that time of year again when everybody starts frantically looking for awesome turkey recipes and the best cooking methods online.
+Why not try something different this time around and use your Traeger Pellet Grill to slow-smoke your Thanksgiving Turkey?
+Traeger Smoked Thanksgiving Turkey is one of my family’s favorites, so I wanted to share with you my tips and tricks to make your Thanksgiving feast simple yet unforgettable.

-There is something here for both the beginner and experienced cook and I promise you, it is easier than you think.
+If you’re like my family and me and love the flavor of a smoked Thanksgiving turkey, or have always wanted to try it, then read on.
+There is something here for both the beginner and experienced cook; I promise you, it is easier than you think.
 A Turkey is one of the easier things to smoke in my humble opinion and it is FANTASTIC!

 Perhaps the only downside is that your house will not have that heavenly roasted turkey smell until you bring it in the house.
-But don’t worry, it will definitely make up for lost time.
+But don’t worry, the smoked turkey aroma will definitely make up for the lost time.

 I really enjoy smoking a full turkey and the flavor can be amazing but it’s something I mostly only do once a year for Thanksgiving.
 I am always meaning to do it more throughout the year, but after the leftover turkey burnout from the holiday, it always slips off my radar.